 Heroes and skeletons

-Filming is underway on the still-untitled Terminator film, and the first photos from the set of the film in Andalusia, Spain, have found their way online.
+The first photos from the set of the film in Andalusia, Spain, found their way online in May 2018.

 Over at TheTerminatorFans.com, a set of images featuring the crew preparing a desert set in the city of Almeria suggest that at least some of the film will be set after humanity gets hit hard by Skynet.
 The photos show the crew laying out skeletons in the sand, with a crashed helicopter is half-buried nearby.